-As an experienced mobile app developer, there is always one question hitting you back and forth; What should I suggest to a passionate beginner in this industry?
+As an experienced mobile app developer, one question always hits you back and forth; What should I suggest to a passionate beginner in this industry?
 Where to start, or which suitable programming languages are there to learn for android and iOS app development?

 So, let’s begin!